Vaginal cancer is when abnormal cells in the vagina start to divide and grow in an uncontrolled way.

 How common it is

 Vaginal cancer is very rare.
-Just under 260 women are diagnosed in the UK each year.
-Only around 1 in 100 cancers of the female sex organs (1%) are vaginal cancers.
+Around 250 women are diagnosed in the UK each year.

 Cancer starting in another place in the body can spread to the vagina, such as: